ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

-\textbf{Remap-resample} (see~\Algref{alg:remap_resample}) utilizes the probabilistic nature of LLM outputs.
+\emph{Remap-resample} (\Algref{alg:remap_resample}) utilizes the probabilistic nature of LLM outputs.
 We fix a hyperparameter $k$ setting both how many times we attempt the problem \textit{and} how we adjust the hyperparameters on each subsequent call.
 The parameter $k$ can be utilized as either an additive or a multiplicative factor; we find that additive $k$ is suitable for adjusting top\_p and repetition\_penalty, while a multiplicative factor works well for temperature.
 For more details on these hyperparameters, please refer to~\cite{huggingface_transformers}.

-\textbf{Remap-similarity} (see~\Algref{alg:remap-similarity}) employs a similarity-search strategy.
+\emph{Remap-similarity} (\Algref{alg:remap-similarity}) employs a similarity-search strategy.
 Using an encoder-only transformer model, the input $\sigma$ is converted to a vector embedding $v_\sigma$, as are all the strings in $L$. $\forall j \in L$, we then compute the vector cosine similarity $\texttt{COSSIM}(v_\sigma, v_{L_j})$.
 The $\texttt{ARGMAX}$ result becomes the model's predicted class.
 For our experiments, we used the S3Bert model introduced in~\cite{Opitz2022SBERTSM}.
 This method has the advantage of always returning a solution.
-However, the limitation is that the solution may be not always the desired one; moreover, introducing an additional model adds to overall computational complexity.
+However, this solution may be not always the desired one; moreover, introducing an additional model adds to overall computational complexity.

-\paragraph{Rule-based label remapping.} We find that in many CTA datasets, certain types are straightforward to detect or correct using simple algorithmic approaches.
-Therefore, in order to provide a more realistic picture of how our method would perform in a real-world setting, we supplement both our baselines and ArcheType with \textbf{rule-based label remapping} functions, applied both prior to and after model querying.
+\myparagraph{Rule-Based Label Remapping.} We find that in many CTA datasets, certain types are straightforward to detect or correct using simple algorithmic approaches.
+Therefore, in order to provide a more realistic picture of how our method would perform in a real-world setting, we supplement both our baselines and ArcheType with \emph{rule-based label remapping} functions, applied both prior to and after model querying.
 These rules do not always lead to performance improvements, but they can save considerable time and some space in the context window; therefore, we predict they will be a valuable component of deployed CTA systems, and devote some time to studying their effects.
-To conserve the zero-shot nature of the problem, we limited ourselves to two hours per dataset devising these functions.
+To conserve the zero-shot nature of the problem, we limited ourselves to two hours per dataset for devising these functions.
 As this is a one-time cost per label set, we consider this a reasonable time budget.